-Import projector profiles set on different projectors using a USB flash drive (projector) or file (web interface).
+Import projector profiles set on different projectors using a USB flash drive.

-- 1. If using the display panel, insert the USB flash drive containing the projector profile file into the USB port on the projector. - 2.
+- 1. Insert the USB flash drive containing the projector profile file into the USB port on the projector. - 2.
 Select MENU > Admin > Projector Profiles. - 3.
 Select an empty profile. - 4.
-Next to Import From File, select Import. - 5.
-Select a projector profile file. - On the projector, from the File Selection dialog, select a projector profile file. - From the web interface, in the Open dialog, navigate to the file and select Open.
+Select Import From File. - 5.
+From the File Selection dialog, select a projector profile file.
 The projector profile file is imported to the projector.